Science

 Extra-curricular

-A KS3 Science club is run every Monday after school for an hour.
+A KS3 Science club is run every Tuesday after school for an hour.
 This includes a variety of stem related activities.
+A Cosmetic Science Club, open to all year groups, is run every Wednesday after school.

 Sixth Form